Douglas Haig, 1st Earl Haig: Haig replaces French

 The failure of Loos was debated in the British press.
-Kitchener demanded a report (6 October) and Lord Haldane (a former Cabinet Minister) was sent to France to interview French and Haig.
-French in turn demanded a report from Haig, in particular his claim to have penetrated the German lines (16 Oct).
-Haig claimed in his diary that a proposal that he be sent to report on the Gallipoli bridgehead, was shelved because of the imminence of French's removal.
+Kitchener demanded a report and Lord Haldane was sent to France to interview French and Haig.
+French in turn demanded a report from Haig, in particular his claim to have penetrated the German lines.
 Lord Stamfordham, the King's Secretary, telephoned Robertson to ask his opinion of French and Robertson conferred with Haig – who was pushing for Robertson to be appointed Chief of the Imperial General Staff – before giving his opinion.
 The King also discussed the matter with Haig over dinner on a visit to the front (24 October).
 Haig again told him that French should have been sacked in August 1914.
-Four days later the King, whilst inspecting troops, was injured when thrown by one of Haig's horses and had to be evacuated to England on a stretcher, which caused Haig some embarrassment.
-French was reduced to having his orders releasing the reserves published in The Times (2 November), along with an article by Repington blaming Haig.
-Haig demanded a correction of French's "inaccuracies" about the availability of the reserve, whereupon French ordered Haig to cease all correspondence on this matter, although he offered to let Haig see the covering letter he was sending to London in his report but French's fate was sealed.
+Four days later the King, whilst inspecting troops, was injured when thrown by one of Haig's horses and had to be evacuated to England on a stretcher, which embarrassed Haig.
+French had his orders releasing the reserves published in The Times (2 November), with an article by Repington blaming Haig.
+Haig demanded a correction of French's "inaccuracies", whereupon French ordered Haig to cease all correspondence on this matter,.
 Haig met with the Prime Minister, H. H. Asquith on 23 November and Bonar Law (Conservative Leader) the next day.
-Rumours were rife that French was to be sacked, another reason given for sacking him, was that his shortcomings would become more pronounced with the expansion of the BEF, which would number sixty divisions within two years.
+Rumours were rife that French was to be sacked.
 Matters had been delayed as Kitchener was away on an inspection tour of the Mediterranean and French was sick in bed.
 Kitchener returned to London (3 Dec) and at a meeting with Haig that day, told him that he was to recommend to Asquith that Haig replace French.